 Tents / temporary structures

-All tents must be secured, whether with stakes or sandbags, to the ground for safety.
+All tents must be secured-block, whether with stakes or sandbags, to the ground for safety.
 Any tents that are being staked or pegged require utility locates.

 In order to obtain a building permit, you will need a final site layout that has been approved by City staff.
 This approval will be confirmed by the City’s events coordinator.
 Building Permits for tents enclosed with three or more sidewalls, tents containing bleachers, as well as tents exceeding 225 square metres (2,420 square feet ) require additional documentation for permit review.